rahul-c1/PersonalWebsite/content/consulting.md

 </figure>

-#### Our data and analytics solutions are designed to help businesses to focus on solving key business problems by leveraging latest tools and technology.
+#### Our advanced analytics solutions are designed to help businesses to focus on solving key business problems by leveraging latest tools and technology.

 **Here are some of the benefits you can expect when you work with us:**